Mercy Otis Warren: Death and legacy

 Mercy Otis Warren's gravestone is located directly behind James Warren's plaque.
 She is buried alongside her husband at Burial Hill.

-Warren died on October 19, 1814, at the age of 86, six years after her husband died in 1808.
-She is buried at Burial Hill, Plymouth, Massachusetts.
+Warren died on October 19, 1814, at age 86, six years after her husband died.
+She is buried at Burial Hill in Plymouth, Massachusetts.

 Although at first dubious about the proper role of women as propagandists, she succumbed to the urgings of her friends and accepted her duty to use her talents for the patriot cause.
 Her interest in current events blossomed into the skills of a self-taught historian, with a romanticized style of the sort readers of contemporary literature expected.
 Like the fiction of the day, her historiography pointed toward moral lessons, and her plays and histories reflected her partisanship against the faction around Governor Hutchinson, or the Hamiltonian Federalists in the national capital.
 Historians no longer read her for factual details, but they do find her a valuable source on the mood among intellectuals in the Revolutionary era and the early nation.
 Feminists debate whether she could be considered one of them, for her expressed approach was traditional, with some impatience shown at the restraints.
-She did strongly encourage women writers while stressing the cheerful performance of household duties.
+Warren did strongly encourage women writers while stressing the cheerful performance of household duties.

 Warren proved her ability to resonate with her colonial audience, both men and women.
 She was willing to put forth work calling out the authoritative power while raising a family but was humble and practical in how she presented the commentary through quieter presentations.
-She told her son George, "The thorns, the thistles, and the briers, in the field of politics seldom permit the soil to produce anything... but ruin to the adventurer", yet the public would not let her retire from commenting on the political conflicts of her later days.
+Warren told her son George, "The thorns, the thistles, and the briers, in the field of politics seldom permit the soil to produce anything... but ruin to the adventurer", yet the public would not let her retire from commenting on the political conflicts of her later days.

 The SS Mercy Warren, a World War II Liberty ship launched in 1943, was named in her honor.
-In 2002, she was inducted into the National Women's Hall of Fame in Seneca Falls, New York.
+In 2002, Warren was inducted into the National Women's Hall of Fame in Seneca Falls, New York.
 She is remembered on the Boston Women's Heritage Trail.
-Her great-great-grandson, Charles Warren, became a distinguished lawyer and historian.
+Warren's great-great-grandson, Charles Warren, became a distinguished lawyer and historian.